alexpolt/alexpolt.github.io/src/atomic-data.md

   data structure **atomic_data**.
 It solves the above two problems and offers a general enough approach to serve as a foundation for robust lock-free algorithms.

-  As a reminder, there are three levels of guarantees: wait-free, lock-free and obstruction free.
+  As a reminder, there are three levels of guarantees: **wait-free, lock-free and obstruction free**.
 Wait-free is the strongest: operations on shared data basically never fail.
 This could be achieved, for example, when reading and updating is a single atomic operation.
 Lock-free assumes that some operations may fail, but progress is guaranteed in a fixed number of steps.
   And finally obstruction free means progress under no contention from other threads.

-  There are two major primitives/ways for doing lock-free programming:  CAS (compare and swap) and  LL/SC (load-linked/store-conditional.
+  There are two major primitives/ways for doing lock-free programming:  **CAS** (compare and swap) and  **LL/SC** (load-linked/store-conditional.
 These are RMW ( Read-Modify-Write ) operations, but they are not equivalent.
 Also important is the fact that these operations acquire additional semantics when operating on pointers.